chevere/docs/get-started/installation.md

 require 'vendor/autoload.php';
 ```

-From now you can head to [Learn by Example](./learn-by-example.md) and start learning the [Action](./../components/Action.md) component.
+From now you can head to [Learn by Example](./learn-by-example.md) to pick-up some general idea on what you can do with this.
+You can also start learning the [Action](../components/Action.md), [Parameter](../components/Parameter.md) and [Type](../components/Type.md) components which will allow you to get a progressive approach into the Chevere realm.

+There are also lots of [tests](https://github.com/chevere/chevere/tree/master/tests) to experiment and [run](../architecture/development/workspace.md#running-tests).